 Again, the Commission is the Institution responsible for the administration of Community funds.
 The lead was given by the ECSC.
 A levy paid in direct to the Commission on coal and steel production assures it of sizeable financial resources, part of which is expended on the tiding-over, retraining and redeployment of redundant workers, and another part held in reserve as backing for the borrowings from which the Commission relends towards the modernization of mines and steel plants and the redevelopment of areas affected by declining coal or steel production.
-Between 1952 and the end of 1970, the High Authority and its successor, the Commission, in this way borrowed and relent in all some \$926 million.
+Between 1952 and the end of 1970, the High Authority and its successor, the Commission, in this way borrowed and relent in all some \$1,033 million.

 On the Euratom side, the Commission is in charge of a Community research and training programme.
 The first five-year programme (1958-62) represented an outlay of \$215 million, the second (1963-67) an outlay of \$430 million.
 The many projects carried out include the construction of four nuclear research stations: at Ispra in Italy, Karlsruhe in Germany, Mol in Belgium and Petten in the Netherlands, with a total staff of over 2,000.
-Pending agreement on a further multi-national programme, budgets were established on an annual basis in subsequent years.